gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 ```

 The 4 lines after
 `#include <...> search starts here:` are the paths we're interested in.
-Actually
-we can probably skip the first one as it's related to `avrdude` but including it
+We can probably skip the first one as it's related to `avrdude` but including it
-can't hurt and simplifies the process.
+won't hurt and just adding all the extra include paths simplifies the process
+compared to adding a select few.
 Manually editing `compile_commands.json`
 to explicitly add these include files results in:
 ```json
 [